veronicamorelli/veronicamorelli/README.md

 Data Science Master Student at the University of Milan-Bicocca.
 I'm currently a visiting research assistant at the Remote Sensing Image Analysis Group (RSIm) at the Technical University of Berlin.

 * 🎓 Bsc in Statistics and Information Management.
-* 🌍 I'm based in Berlin
+* 🌍 I'm based in Berlin.
 * 💻 I'm interested in Machine Learning and Deep Learning applications.
 * 🧠 I'm writing my master thesis at RSIm.
-I'm learning Transformer-based methods for Multi-Modal Remote Sensing Image Semantic Segmentation
+I'm learning Transformer-based methods for Multi-Modal Remote Sensing Image Semantic Segmentation.
-* ⭐ I would like to become Data Scientist and Machine Learning Engineer in Berlin
+* ⭐ I would like to become Data Scientist and Machine Learning Engineer in Berlin.
 * ✉️ You can contact me at [veronicamorelli99@yahoo.com](mailto:veronicamorelli99@yahoo.com)

 ### Skills